 Special project volunteers account for individuals or groups that assist the parks in accomplishing a specific one-time project or a short-term ongoing project.
 These projects may include but are not limited to: Creating interpretive displays, research, gardening, clean-up projects and trail work.
 Scout groups, service, learning and non-paid internships typically fall into this category.

 Friends of Kartchner Liaison

 Several Parks, including Kartchner, now have supporting “Friends” groups.
 These volunteers assist parks with fundraising, marketing, and special projects.
-Please contact the Volunteer Resources Planner (602-542-7152) or the Volunteer Coordinator (520-586-4130) for further information regarding membership.
+Please contact the Volunteer Resources Planner (602-542-7152) for further information regarding membership.